Author: by Thomas Leo Ogren Publisher: Ten Speed Press Book Publication: 2015

 Spring and summer are here at last – warm weather, blue skies, and the beauty of blooming trees and flowers.
 But for those suffering from allergies, the change of seasons can be a miserable affair filled with pollen-inducing itchy eyes, a stuffed nose, and breathing problems.
 There’s not much one can do to ease the discomfort except stay indoors and take an antihistamine – or is there?

-Horticulturalist and allergy researcher, Thomas Leo Ogren, in his book The Allergy-Fighting Garden, offers up a hands-on solution to solving the spring and summer allergy problem.
+Horticulturalist and allergy researcher, Thomas Leo Ogren, in his book The Allergy-Fighting Garden: Stop Asthma and Allergies with Smart Landscaping, offers up a hands-on solution to solving the spring and summer allergy problem.
 While this only works if you own your property and are able to change the landscape, Ogren’s plan to make the exterior environment of a home a pollen-free area is an attractive and doable option.

 Convincingly, Ogren gives an interesting gender-based argument on the issue of pollen and allergies; only male plants, which he says are over-planted in gardens and civic landscapes, produce huge amounts of pollen.
 By replacing these miscreant male plants with pollen-trapping female ones, people with allergies can reduce or eliminate their symptoms.